julr/remote-play-together-everything/Readme.md

 - Replace the games EXE File with RPTE.exe

 ## Usage (UI)
-Launch the game installed earlier via Steam.\
+Launch the game installed earlier via Steam.

-Everything is controlled via the right click context menu.\
+Everything is controlled via the right click context menu.
+In the main window right click on an empty space to add a new game.
+Right click on an existing game to edit/delete/launch it.
 Games can also be launched via a double click.

+### Game Configuration
+The following options are available when setting up a game:
+- **Name** The name that will be displayed in the list
+- **Application** The exe file, select with the [...] button
+- **Arguments** Optional command line arguments passed to the game on launch (can be left empty)
+- **Working Directory** The working directory, usually the directory of the exe (default).
+It can be selected with the [...] button

 ## Usage (Command Line)
 Games can be launched without involving the UI via the command line parameter.
 This can either be